What To Do After Being Admitted

 5. Preparing to come to Canada

-- Visit the International Student Services Office (ISSO) website where you will find the International Student Guide, as well as information on the airport pick-up program, Orientation, immigration, health insurance and activities.
+- Visit the International Student Services Office (ISSO) website where you will find the International Student Guide, as well as information on orientation, immigration, health insurance and activities.

 - Make sure to register for the mandatory international student orientation through the ISSO and plan to arrive in Ottawa before the orientation date.